shravzzv/shravzzv/README.md

 - [ ] Node.js
 - [ ] Getting Hired

 While revisiting these fundamental concepts, I've experienced significant growth and a boost in confidence.
 Although I embarked on my programming journey back in 2021, diving deep into this curriculum has provided me with fresh insights and a solid grounding in these core topics.
-It's remarkable how revisiting the basics has enhanced my skills and understanding, making me even more enthusiastic about my programming adventures.

 ## My Arsenal of Tools